jeroenvanwissen/jeroenvanwissen.nl/src/content/post/astro-build/building-a-static-website.md

 ---
-date: 2023-01-02
-title: Built with Astro.build
 categories:
+  - Astro.build
   - JavaScript / TypeScript
-  - Astro.build
-description:
-  I started to build simple websites like this one with Astro.build, a static html generator framework.
+date: 2023-01-02
+description: Explaining how I've setup my current website with Astro.build
+draft: false
+title: 'Astro.build: Building a static website'
 type: blog
-draft: false
 ---

-# Built with Astro.build
+# Astro.build: Building a static website

 > This post was written in 2023, when I just started out with Astro.build.
 Astro.build has changed a lot since then, and so has my website.
-This post should be updated to reflect the current state of my website and the tools I use.
+This post should be updated to reflect the current state of my website and the Astro.build setup.

-**_This needs to be rewritten and updated_**

 In a search of a simple static html page generator framework I stumbled up on [Astro.build](https://astro.build 'Link to Astro.build website')